I was wrong about Coaching (Part 1/7)

 Unimpressed or unconvinced by your introduction to Coaching?
 Frustrated with the mixed messaging of Coaching and Mentoring?
 Continue reading.

-Interested in Coaching and mentoring?
-Ready to see what Coaching and Mentoring can offer your leadership.
-Looking to enhance and extend your own effectiveness and influence as a leader then skip to Part 3.
+Curious?
+Previously left underwhelmed as I was?
+Ready to see what Coaching and Mentoring can offer your school, your leadership, your personal or professional performance?
+Looking to enhance and extend your own effectiveness and influence as a leader then feel free to skip forward to Part 3.

 10 years under my belt

-I had been teaching near on ten years, been promoted, led a successful and experienced PE and Sport Department, led a Grade 1 Department inspected, joined an External Review collaboration, secured my first whole-school leadership role, before I ever heard of Coaching (with a big ‘C’).
+I had been teaching near on ten years, been promoted, led a successful and experienced PE and Sport Department, led a Grade 1 Department, lead departments outside my area of expertise, joined an External Review collaboration, been inspected and secured my first whole-school leadership role, before I had ever heard of coaching or mentoring.

 It was December 15th, 2009.
-What is more, I am a little embarrassed to share with you, that Coaching was met with insouciance.
+What is more, I am a little embarrassed to share with you, that ‘coaching’ was met with insouciance.
 (I choose my words very carefully.
-You learn very quickly to do that when you work with a skilled and experienced Coach (and also when one becomes a coach too).
-More often than not you are expected to prompted to explain yourself.)
+You learn very quickly to do that when you work with a skilled and experienced coach (and also when you are developing your coaching skills too.
+More often than not you will be expected to, or prompted to explain yourself.)
 These are not hazy reflections.
 Since 2007, I kept a professional diary / blog.
-My indifference for Coaching is not well hidden, not even camouflaged.
-In a summary post titled LftM Development Day (LftM Leading from the Middle) I report it in black and white.
+My indifference for coaching is not well hidden, not even camouflaged in a summary post titled LftM Development Day (LftM Leading from the Middle) now the National Professional Qualifications in Middle and Senior Leadership.
+I report it in black and white.
+With a little more compassion, of miles on the clock, you decided which is more important, I have chosen to politely summarise my thoughts as being left feeling ‘underwhelmed.’

-If you stay with me, and I hope you do, I plan to explore how I journeyed from a position of poorly considered indifference to Coaching advocate and student.
+If you stay with me, and I hope you do, I plan to explore how I journeyed from a position of poorly considered indifference to coaching advocate and student.
+And eventually, coach.